About College SA

 This staggering estimate highlights the desperate need for South African colleges to be able to meet the growing number of students pursuing vocational studies, and College SA will play an integral part in addressing that challenge.

 College SA was initially established in partnership with the Curro School Group, as Curro College in 2007.
 In 2008, the Curro School Partners sold their shares, and Curro College became College SA.

-This gap in the market gave College SA the opportunity to provide quality distance education to thousands of students.
-Initially, the bulk of the course material was sourced from reputable third party providers, but it soon became apparent that the need for more affordable, high-quality course material was needed.
-With this in mind, College SA began producing a range of its own courses; purposely built to address the unique needs of the distance learning student and backed by an academic support system.
+From inception, College SA's mission was to provide affordable quality distance education.
+Initially, the bulk of the course material was sourced from reputable third-party providers, but it soon became apparent that the need for more affordable, high-quality course material was needed.
+College SA began producing a range of its own courses; purpose-built to address the unique needs of the distance learning student and backed by an academic support system.

 From 2008, College SA grew from strength to strength and added more than 200 courses to its prospectus.
 Its vision was and still is to become the most trusted provider of distance learning education in South Africa with the following key values: Trust, Hope, Inclusivity and Innovation.